Leadership is tough. And the toughest part always involves people.

-And, making tough calls seems at times like they may jeopardize some of those things.
+And, making tough calls seems at times like they may jeopardize some of those things we seek as leaders.

 Yet, the ability and willingness to make the tough calls — and doing it well — is what often separates the successful leaders from the not so successful.